+Procedure.
 All participants completed a learning and test phase.
-On entering the laboratory, participants were randomly assigned to one of 2 duration ranges (shortrange: 200, 300, 400, 500, 600, 700, 800 ms; long-range: 400, 600, 800, 1000, 1200, 1400, 1600 ms).
+On entering the laboratory, participants were randomly assigned to one of two duration ranges (short range: 200, 300, 400, 500, 600, 700, and 800 ms; long range: 400, 600, 800, 1,000, 1,200, 1,400, and 1,600 ms).
 In the learning phase, participants were trained to discriminate short (either 200 or 400 ms) from long (either 800 or 1,600 ms) stimulus durations.
-On the first eight trials, a pink oval appeared for either a short or long duration in a fixed sequence (e.g., long-short-long-short, etc.).
+On the first eight trials, a pink oval appeared for either a short or long duration in a fixed sequence (e.g., long-short-long-short).
 Participants were told to expect this sequence and to press either the z or m to indicate whether the oval appeared for either a short or long duration.
 The response mapping (e.g., z for short durations and m for long durations) was counterbalanced across participants.
-Following a response, participants were presented with visual feedback lasting 500 milliseconds, for both correct ("yes") and incorrect ("no") decisions.
-The feedback was followed by a fixed 1000 ms inter-trial interval.
+Following a response, participants were presented with visual feedback lasting 500 ms, for both correct ("yes") and incorrect ("no") decisions.
+The feedback was followed by a fixed 1,000 ms intertrial interval.
 In the final stage of the learning phase, the pink oval was presented for a further eight trials in a new random order for each participant.
 Participants continued to indicate whether the oval appeared for either short or long stimulus durations and received feedback.

 During the test phase, the oval was replaced by the face stimuli.
-Participants were asked to (a) look at the face and (b) indicate whether the face appeared for a duration that was closer to either the short or long durations that they had learned earlier.
+Participants were asked to (1) look at the face and (2) indicate whether the face appeared for a duration that was closer to either the short or long durations that they had learned earlier.
 Feedback was not given during the main test phase.
-In the test phase, there were 42 possible trial types that were derived from the factorial combination of duration (7) X expression (2; angry, neutral) X cue condition (3; central, non-central, no cue).
-Each of the 8 neutral and 8 angry expressions were displayed for the standard short and long durations and, a range of intermediate durations (short-range: 300, 400, 500, 600,700; long-range: 600, 800, 1000, 1200, 1400) in both the cue and no cue conditions leading to the creation of 336 trials.
-On non-central cue trials, the direction of horizontal displacement (left or right) was determined on each trial according to a uniform random distribution.
-A new randomized trial order was created for each participant.
+In the test phase, there were 42 possible trial types that were derived from the factorial combination of duration (7) $\times$ expression (2; angry and neutral) $\times$ cue condition (3; central, noncentral, and no-cue).
+Each of the eight neutral and eight angry expressions were displayed for the standard short and long durations, and a range of intermediate durations (short range: 300, 400, 500, 600, and 700; long range: 600, 800, 1,000, 1,200, and 1,400) in both the cue and no-cue conditions leading to the creation of 336 trials.
+On noncentral cue trials, the direction of horizontal displacement (left or right) was determined on each trial according to a uniform random distribution.
+A new randomised trial order was created for each participant.